mekkablue/Glyphs-Scripts/README.md

 ## Test
 * **Preflight Font:** Checks for a few common mistakes, like bad glyph names, and reports them to the Macro Window.
+* **Report highest glyphs:** Outputs list of selected glyphs, ordered by the highest point of the glyph bounding boxes.
+* **Report lowest glyphs:** Outputs list of selected glyphs, ordered by the lowest point of the glyph bounding boxes.